email@example.com | (215) 453-9145

 How long does a set of batteries last?

-Using rechargeable NiMH batteries, the throttle lasts about 14 hours under continuous use and constant full backlight brightness.
-This is the worst case scenario, and most users will in fact experience even longer battery life.
+A common and much-maligned problem with other wireless throttles is battery life.
+Using rechargeable NiMH batteries, this throttle lasts about 14 hours under continuous use and constant full backlight brightness.
+This is the worst-case scenario, and most users will in fact experience even longer battery life during regular use.

 Why does the throttle not use a built-in rechargeable battery?